Become a Venture Fellow.

 This is a part-time program intended to run alongside your education or job.
 We expect the hours required per week to vary depending on phase of the cohort.

-Apply now to join a cohort in Los Angeles or Miami.
+Apply now to become a Venture Fellow in Los Angeles or Miami.

 Tell us about your idea & vision – and our team will be in touch with next steps and more info.

 Our program runs for 9 months starting in April, 2024 – December, 2024.
 All sessions will be hosted virtually but each participating idea should be tested in either Los Angeles or Miami.

 This program is open to established startups with traction as well as early-stage concepts who would like to test their idea.
 Your innovation could be a nonprofit model, a hybrid or a traditional business model.
 You can be based anywhere, but during the program will test your product in at least one underserved community in Los Angeles or Miami.